adamrmoss/edu-basic/docs/edu-basic-language.md

 ### INPUT Statement

 The `INPUT` statement reads a value from the user and assigns it to a variable.
-Unlike traditional BASIC dialects, `INPUT` is separate from the prompt, allowing you to use `PRINT` for more flexible prompt formatting.
+Unlike traditional BASIC dialects, `INPUT` is separate from the prompt, allowing you to use `PRINT` for more flexible prompt formatting. `INPUT` can read into scalar variables or arrays.

 **Syntax:**
 ```
 INPUT variable
+INPUT array[]
 ```

 **Rules:**